siliconprime-hoanguyen/instant-streaming/pusher_onesignal.md

-  The channel for Pusher is private-tokenOfTheStream, the event is ~streaming~
+  The channel for Pusher is *private-tokenOfTheStream*, the event is *streaming*

   ```javascript
   start: {